 The Six-Month Sprint: What Clean Energy Developers Must Do Before July 4

 Wind and solar projects that don't begin construction by July 4, 2026, lose years of development runway.
-Add new FEOC restrictions, and clean energy developers face a compliance crunch with less than six months to act.
+Add new FEOC restrictions, and clean energy developers face a compliance crunch as the deadline approaches.

-The clock started ticking six months ago.
 On July 4, 2025, President Trump signed the One Big Beautiful Bill Act into law.
-With it came a hard deadline that will reshape project timelines across the clean energy industry: wind and solar projects that don't begin construction by July 4, 2026, lose years of development runway.
+With it came a hard deadline that is reshaping project timelines across the clean energy industry: wind and solar projects that don’t begin construction by July 4, 2026, lose years of development runway.

 And it’s not the only hurdle.
 Starting this month, new Foreign Entity of Concern restrictions apply to every clean energy project that breaks ground in 2026.
 If your supply chain touches China, you now face specific thresholds for domestic content or risk losing your tax credits entirely.
 Not a bonus reduction.
 The whole credit.